- The World's Ten Best Ethical Destinations - 2015

 - The World's Best Ethical Destinations – 2006

-Ethical Traveler believes that mindful travel is a net positive for the planet.
-By choosing our destinations well and remembering our role as citizen diplomats, we can create international goodwill and help change the world for the better.
+Travel is one of the world’s largest industries.
+Where we go—where we spend our travel dollars—has real economic and political significance.
+Ethical Traveler believes that mindful travel can bring many benefits, both personal and global.
+By choosing our destinations well and remembering our roles as citizen diplomats, we can create international goodwill and help change the world for the better.

-Every year, Ethical Traveler reviews the policies and practices of all the nations in the developing world.
-We then select the ten that are doing the best job of promoting human rights, preserving their environment, and creating a sustainable, community-based tourism industry.
-By visiting these destinations, we use our economic power—our travel dollars—to support these countries.
+Every year, Ethical Traveler reviews the policies and practices of hundreds of nations in the developing world.
+We then select the ten that are doing the most impressive job of promoting human rights, preserving their environment, and upholding civil society—all while creating a sustainable, community-based tourism industry.
+By visiting these countries, we can use our economic power to support best practices.

-We urge you to explore these ethical destinations, and enjoy the wonderful sights, cultures and activities they offer.
+We urge you to visit these destinations, and explore the wonderful sights, cultures and activities they offer.

-Our best efforts go into creating this list, but remember: No country is perfect.
+Though our best efforts go into creating this list, we must continually remind ourselves: No country is perfect.
 All have their shortcomings.
-These ten, however, have made a determined effort to “do the right thing” in the many areas we take into consideration.
+Each of our winners, however, had made a genuine effort to “do the right thing” in the many areas that we take into consideration.

-Please note that Ethical Traveler is an all-volunteer non-profit organization, and a project of the Earth Island Institute.
-No money or donations of any kind were solicited from any countries, governments or individuals in the creation of this list.
+Ethical Traveler is an all-volunteer, non-profit organization, and a project of the Earth Island Institute.
+No money or donations of any kind are solicited or accepted from any nations, governments, travel bureaus or individuals in the creation of our annual list.

-Ethical Traveler congratulates the countries on our 2012 list of The Developing World’s 10 Best Ethical Destinations.
+Ethical Traveler congratulates the countries on our 2013 list of The World’s 10 Best Ethical Destinations.
 The winners, in alphabetical order (not in order of merit), are: